 You are struck by an uninsured driver in the state of Arizona, this can certainly complicate the recovery of compensation.
 First, we do want to point out that drivers are not required to carry uninsured motorist coverage in the state of Arizona.
 However, we strongly encourage all drivers to consider purchasing this additional and relatively inexpensive optional coverage to help them in the event they are injured in a crash caused by an uninsured driver.
 There is a significant number of uninsured drivers on the roadways throughout Arizona, which is why we strongly suggest considering uninsured motorist coverage as part of your usual insurance package.

 If a person does not have uninsured motorist coverage and they are struck by an uninsured driver, there are few options for recovery.
 The recovery of compensation will often depend on whether or not the at-fault driver has any assets to their name.
 For example, a crash victim could file a lawsuit against the uninsured driver directly, and they may very well secure a judgment against them.
 However, if a person does not have insurance on their vehicle, it is unlikely that they will have the assets available to cover any injury or property damage expenses caused by the vehicle accident.

-In the hours or days following a car accident in Mesa, contact David Shapiro Law, PLLC for a free case evaluation.
-Our car accident lawyers will listen to your story and give our best advice as to how to proceed with a claim.
+In the hours or days following a car accident in Mesa, contact Shapiro Law Team for a free case evaluation.
+Our Mesa car accident lawyers will listen to your story and give our best advice as to how to proceed with a claim.
 We can help you from the very beginning for the strongest possible claim to damages.
 We offer free consultations so you can learn your rights at no personal risk.
 Call us today at (480) 300-5405 to speak to a car accident attorney near you.